hoomberto/flashcards-starter/README.md

 Fork or clone this repo and (with Node.js installed) run node index.js to play!

 ### Future Additions
-- Add timer functionality so that the quiz displays how long it took to complete
 - Have the quiz restart if the user's score is less than 90 percent

 ## Contributors